 Buying a first Compound Bow

 Something else to consider is to opt for a fully equipped compound bow package which often offers a better value for your money.
 You get all the necessary accessories at a very affordable price and you can be ready to shoot with your new bow in no time.
-To get a better idea of good quality and affordable packages, have a look at this Top 10 Compound Bows.
+To get a better idea of good quality and affordable packages, see about selecting the best compound bow and this Top 10 Compound Bows for more options.

 Before you can shoot though, keep in mind that you need to determine the arrows that you will be using which might seems a little bit overwhelming at first.
 Choosing the right arrow spine is an important factor to improve your accuracy and gain consistency when shooting.
 The spine refers to the deflection of the arrow when shot.
 You will need to find the value you need to use by looking into arrow spine charts provided by manufacturers.
 Have a look at our post on what is the arrow spine.